zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_ULCL.md

 ### UL CL Scenario

+The results of this tutorial are located in [results/ulcl](results/ulcl).

-First, we open the `user_plane_ulcl.pcap` file, apply the filter `icmp` and sort based on time.
+First, we open the [user_plane_ulcl.pcap](results/ulcl/user_plane_ulcl.pcap) file and sort based on time.

-We see that each ICMP request to 8.8.8.8 has four packets.
+We see that each ICMP request to 1.1.1.2 has four packets.
 The first is from the gNB to the UL CL, the second is from the ULCL to the A-UPF2, the third is from A-UPF2 to EXT-DN-Edge.
 The last packet is from the EXT-DN-Edge to the Internet.
 We see that here NAT is applied and the UE source IP `12.1.1.2` is replaced with `192.168.76.160`, the IP address of the EXT-DN-Edge.
 The same happens for the ICMP reply, but in the other direction.